rdybka/vht/README.md

 ![vht header](/data/vht_header.png)
 ## about
-Valhalla Tracker aims to be a perfect companion for your JACK/Yoshimi/ZynAddSubFX/Calf setup.
-It relies 100% on JACK for timing which allows sample-exact synchronisation and, in future, asynchronous rendering of projects.
+Valhalla Tracker aims to be a MIDI sequencing companion for your JACK/Yoshimi/Hydrogen/Calf setup.
+It relies 100% on JACK for timing which allows sample-exact synchronisation and in future, asynchronous rendering.

 ## installation
-The preferred method for now is:

 `./setup.py install --user`

 ## dependencies